Program Manager

 Nathaniel D. Bastian, PhD, joined DARPA in August 2023 as a program manager to develop, execute, and transition programs in artificial intelligence (AI) and cyber operations.

 As a lieutenant colonel in the U.S. Army, he serves as an academy professor at the United States Military Academy (USMA) at West Point.
-His research focus areas span the security, assurance and robustness of AI-enabled systems, intelligent battlefield C5ISRT decision systems, computationally efficient edge computing, generative AI for modern warfighting, and emerging technologies for alternative computing and data security.
+His research focus areas span the security, robustness and resiliency of AI-enabled systems, intelligent battlefield C5ISR-T decision systems, computationally-efficient edge computing, generative AI for modern warfighting, and emerging technologies for alternative computing.

-Bastian joins DARPA from the Army Cyber Institute (ACI) within the Department of Electrical Engineering and Computer Science at USMA, where he currently serves as chief scientist and previously served as division chief, Data & Decision Sciences, chief data scientist, and principal research scientist.
-His extensive portfolio focuses on researching and developing intelligent, assured, human-aware, data-centric, and decision-driven capabilities that enable decision advantage for multi-domain operations across the complex, contested, congested, and evolving battlefield.
-He also teaches courses and advises cadets in operations research, applied statistics and data science, and systems engineering as a permanent USMA faculty member.
+Bastian joins DARPA from the Department of Electrical Engineering and Computer Science at USMA, where he currently serves as deputy director of the Robotics Research Center (RRC) and principal investigator of the Laboratory for AI Research & Engineering (LAIRE) within RRC.
+He previously served as chief scientist, division chief, Data & Decision Sciences, and chief data scientist at the Army Cyber Institute (ACI).
+His extensive portfolio focuses on researching, designing and developing intelligent, assured, human-aware, data-centric, and decision-driven capabilities that enable decision advantage for multi-domain operations across the complex, contested, congested, and evolving battlefield.
+He also teaches courses and advises cadets in systems engineering, mathematical sciences, and computer science a permanent USMA faculty member.

 Prior to becoming an academy professor, Bastian served as an operations research/systems analysis officer with assignments as the chief AI architect at the DoD Joint Artificial Intelligence Center, operations research scientist at the ACI/USMA, and analytics officer at the U.S. Army Human Resources Command.
 He also previously served as an aeromedical evacuation officer and UH-60 helicopter pilot with the 25th Combat Aviation Brigade, including a year-long deployment supporting Operation Enduring Freedom.